DMoest/MVC-Framework/README.md

 All information supporting this course is created by the DB-webb team, a part of the faculty at BTH.
 For further information please checkout the website.

-This part of the course introduces frameworks for PHP programming.
-My intentions are to learn the basics of Laravel
+This part of the course introduces frameworks for PHP programming and a few things more for web application development.
+My intentions are to learn the basics of Laravel and other included stuff in the course.
+Notice the tags starts at v.4.0.0, this is intended to say its part 4 in the course MVC.
+If you are interested in the previous work done for this course you will find them in [this repository](https://github.com/DMoest/MVC).

 * * *

 ### Check out the application:
 1. Clone the repository.

-2. Make sure you have the latest version of `Composer` and `Make` installed on your local machine.
+2. Make sure you have the latest version of `Composer` installed on your local machine.
-    To check run the following commands:
+    To check your version of `Composer` run the following commands:
     For Composer, run `which composer` and `composer --version`.
-    For Make, run `which make` and `make --version`.
-    If eather one or both are not installed, make sure to install them.
+    If not installed, make sure to install it.

-3. Install the autoloader:
+3. Install dependencies declared for the project in `composer.json`.
+Run the command `composer install`.

-    Move to the root of the folder `game/`.
+4. Navigate to the project root `app/` through your command line terminal.
-    Run the command `composer install --no-dev`.

-4. Install other project dependencies:
-    Stay in the `game/` folder and run the command `make install`.
-    In case you already installed the project and wish for a fresh install, run `make clean-all install`.
+    Make sure cache for the routes are build with `php artisan optimize`.

-5. Start a local webserver and start the application from the folder `game/htdocs/` in your preferred browser.
+5. Start a local webserver with the command `php artisan serve` and run the application your preferred browser at `localhost:8000/`.

+6. You should be good to go, enjoy!

 * * *